 - In most cases, lots of people who lived in that same time period didn’t behave as badly as the person I’m criticizing.
 Therefore, it was possible to do better, even in that time period.
 Therefore, it seems reasonable to me to criticize the person.

-- Slaveowners were men of their time.
-Should we say that it's therefore okay that they owned slaves?
+- Slaveholders were people of their time.
+Should we say that it’s therefore okay that they owned slaves?
 Is it inappropriate for us to criticize them?
 By the standards of their society, what they were doing was fine; but that doesn’t mean that I’m required to approve of it.

 - Trump is also a man of his time.
 Does that mean we should excuse him, because by his own standards and the standards of his supporters, his behavior isn’t bad?